-On the other hand, a higher proportion of detected bull trout tagged in Anderson Lake (during the available monitoring period from July to mid October 2016) tended to migrate in an upstream direction for apparent spawning.
+On the other hand, a higher proportion of detected bull trout tagged in Anderson Lake (during the available monitoring period from July to mid October 2016) tended to migrate in an upstream direction, reflecting possible spawning movements and/or foraging opportunities associated with the Gates Creek sockeye returns.
 Of the sample size of 10 fish, 4 made upstream movements into Gates Creek and 2 made downstream movements (1 into Portage Creek, and 1 into the inflow end of Seton Lake) during the spawning period.
 Four of the tagged bull trout were not detected after initial capture in Year 4 (2016), and may have remained in Anderson Lake.
 As there was no fixed telemetry station in Portage Creek, it was possible that Anderson Lake bull trout could have migrated to Seton Lake (or vice versa) between the weekly mobile tracking surveys in Portage Creek, undetected.
 None of the tagged Anderson Lake bull trout were detected by the receivers at the outflow end of Seton Lake during the continuous period of operation (June 2015 to Oct 2017).